-- (1) The Company is coded "0". - (2) The subsidiaries are coded consecutively beginning from "1" in the order presented in the table above. - Note 2: (1) represents the transactions from the parent company to a subsidiary. - (2) represents the transactions from a subsidiary to the parent company. - (3) represents the transactions from a subsidiary to a subsidiary - Note 3: The ratio of transaction amount to the consolidated income or assets is recognized as follows: for assets or liability, the ratio is accounted as the ending balance to consolidated total assets; however, for income or loss accounts, the ratio is based on mid-term accumulated amount to consolidated income.
+- (1) The Company is coded "0". - (2) The subsidiaries are coded consecutively beginning from "1" in the order presented in the table above. - Note 2: (1) Represents the transactions from the parent company to a subsidiary. - (2) Represents the transactions from a subsidiary to the parent company. - (3) Represents the transactions between subsidiaries. - Note 3: The ratio of transaction amount to the consolidated income or assets is recognized as follows: for assets or liability, the ratio is accounted as the ending balance to consolidated total assets; however, for income or loss accounts, the ratio is based on mid-term accumulated amount to consolidated income.